 Japan (MoE).
 The project lifetime was 3 years: April 15, 2014 – March 31, 2017, and total funding for this

 period was $3,681,547 CAD.

-The project was directed by a Project Science Team (PST) made up of researchers from Canada, Japan, the United States and the PICES Secretariat, and co-chaired by three PICES members: Dr. Thomas Therriault (Department of Fisheries and Oceans, Canada), Dr. Hideaki Maki (National Institute for Environmental Studies, Japan) and Ms. Nancy Wallace (NOAA Office of Response and Restoration).
+The project was directed by a Project Science Team (PST) made up of researchers from Canada, Japan, the United States and the PICES Secretariat, and co-chaired by three PICES members: Dr. Hideaki Maki (National Institute for Environmental Studies, Japan), Dr. Thomas Therriault (Department of Fisheries and Oceans, Canada) and Ms. Nancy Wallace (NOAA Office of Response and Restoration).
 The PST Co-Chairs were responsible for the scientific implementation of the project and annual reporting to MoE and PICES Science Board.
 They were strongly supported by the first PICES Visiting Scientist, Dr. Cathryn Clarke Murray.
 Dr. Alexander Bychkov served as the Project Coordinator and was responsible for the management of the fund and for reporting annually on its disposition to MoE and PICES Governing Council.

-The overall project goal was to assess and forecast the effects of debris generated by the tsunami that followed the 2011 Great East Japan Earthquake (termed Japanese Tsunami Marine Debris or JTMD), especially those related to non-indigenous species (NIS), on ecosystem structure and function, the coastlines, and communities of the Pacific coast of North America and in Hawaii, and to suggest research and management actions to mitigate any impacts.
+The overall project goal was to document and evaluate the potential impacts of debris generated by the tsunami that followed the 2011 Great East Japan Earthquake (termed Japanese Tsunami Marine Debris or JTMD), especially those related to associated non-indigenous species (NIS), to coastal ecosystems in Pacific North America and Hawaii.

 The project focuses on three main areas of research: